Cannabis Products Available

 pH Tester

-Its important to test the pH of your water to ensure all nutrients are available for plant uptake.
+It's important to test the pH of your water to ensure all plant nutrients are available for uptake by your plants.

 Tools